-In this hands-on workshop, you will learn how to use a range of creative methods in your public engagement work - storytelling, games, art and digital approaches.
+In the hands-on workshop, we learned how to use a range of creative methods in public engagement work - storytelling, games, art and digital approaches.

-At the event, you will also get a chance to hear from organisations and individuals that are leading the way in public engagement with science and innovation policy: Imran Khan, Head of Public Engagement at the Wellcome Trust and Jack Stilgoe, Senior Lecturer in Social Studies of Science, UCL.
+We heard from organisations and individuals that are leading the way in public engagement with science and innovation policy: Imran Khan, Head of Public Engagement at the Wellcome Trust, and Jack Stilgoe, Senior Lecturer in Social Studies of Science, UCL.

-The event is designed to bring together both grantees of the programme and policymakers and practitioners who are interested in learning how to improve the ways that they involve the public with technology and innovation policy.
-In practice, this could mean that you are interested in engaging the public, with the goal of:
+The event brought together both grantees of the programme and policymakers and practitioners who are interested in learning how to improve the ways they involve the public with technology and innovation policy.
+In practice, they are interested in engaging the public, with the goal of:

 - Uncovering/reframing problems or needs that innovation could address

 - Identifying priorities or ‘challenges’ for innovation policy

 - Influencing the way new technologies are developed, used or regulated